duresaguye/financial-news-sentiment-analysis/README.md

 Tasks

-    Setup and Git Management: Configure the development environment and use Git for version control.
     Quantitative Analysis: Explore financial data using technical indicators and visualizations.
     Correlation Analysis: Align stock and news datasets, perform sentiment analysis, and analyze relationships between sentiment and stock returns.